 One of the most pressing environmental challenges is that of global warming.
 The international scientific community has concluded that the rapid increase in the concentration of greenhouse gas emissions in the atmosphere can be expected to increase the earth's surface temperature, change our climate, alter our environment and endanger our health.

-The following are additional facts relating to Biodiesel
+The following are some quick additional facts relating to Biodiesel:

-One bushel of soybeans produces about 1.5 gallons of biodiesel.
+One bushel of soybeans produces about 1.5 gallons of biodiesel, and one gallon of soy-based biodiesel contains 132,902 BTUs.

 Over 100 cities have run demonstrations or test projects utilizing biodiesel, including more than 1,000 buses and several million miles.